ypaulsussman/prime_weekend_challenge_3/README.md

 [X] Each task should have an option to 'Complete' or 'Delete'.

-[x] When a task is complete, its visual representation should change on the front end.

-      (For example, the background of the task container could change, and/or the complete option could be 'checked off'.

-      Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete.)
+[x] When a task is complete, its visual representation should change on the front end. _(For example, the background of the task container could change, and/or the complete option could be 'checked off.'
+Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete.)_

 [X] Whether or not a task is complete should also be stored in the database.